wandb/docs/docs/guides/track/limits.md

     wandb.log(large_data)
 ```

-Note that wide values can affect the plot load times for all metrics in the run, not just the metric with the wide values.
+Wide values can affect the plot load times for all metrics in the run, not just the metric with the wide values.

 :::info
-Your data is saved and tracked if you log values wider than the recommended amount.
+Data is saved and tracked even if you log values wider than the recommended amount.
 However, your plots may load more slowly.
 :::

 ### Metric frequency